 There are tonnes of waxes on the market, which all have different durability potential, so in this article, I’ll go through popular options, real-world examples on my car and how to get the most longevity out of the wax.

 The Quick Answer

 Most car waxes last between 2-3 months.
 Spray waxes last 2-4 weeks, whilst liquid and paste waxes often last up to 3 months.
-The ingredients in the wax also affect durability.
 Natural carnauba-based waxes generally do not last as long as synthetic waxes, which can last up to 1 year.

 Average Durability of Waxes

 There are many different car waxes on the market, all offering slightly different durability.
-Here is a list of some of the most popular car waxes, and how long they will last in ideal conditions when the paint is prepared properly.
+Here is a list of some of the most popular car waxes, and how long they will last in ideal conditions when the paint is prepared properly according to the manufacturer.

 |Car Wax||Maximum Durability||Type of Wax||Natural or Synthetic?|

 |P21S Carnauba Wax||1 month||Paste||Natural|